Inquire to Holtby@DenverPhotography.com

 John’s father has eight wives - so John has two dozen siblings.
 It is actually the first wife who urges her husband to take another wife - so the work is shared and doesn’t fall all on one wife.

 When John was a boy his father sent him out to tend the cattle, but John fell asleep under a tree and when he woke up all the cattle were gone.
 As "punishment" his father sent him to school, and he was no longer entrusted with the cattle.
 As a result John is fluent in Swahili and English, and with his outgoing personality he has done well with tourist tips and selling the beaded crafts his wife and sisters make.
 Most Masai homes are sticks and adobe, but John’s house was cement walls and a tin roof.
 He also had solar powered electricity and even a TV.
-Like all Masai & Samburu men, he was missing his bottom two front teeth - a practice to allow for inserting a straw when someone was sick or unconscious to pump in water or herbal medicines.

 The teeth pulling was also one test of pain tolerance.
 At fourteen years old boys are circumcised and are expected to not react to the pain - even by blinking.
 Also, to prepare them they are scarred by burning a circle on their arms or legs with a red hot spoon, and by cuts on their cheeks.